 MP and Shadow Health Minister for ANO Kamal Farhan is also aware of this. „We have action plans and harm reduction, but we are not able to manage it properly.” “ We will just hand it over to someone else after four years,“ says Farhan.
 Both the government of Andrej Babiš and now the government of Petr Fiala had this approach in their Program Declaration, but in the end everything still remains on paper. „There is no need to invent anything new, but let’s start acting on it.
 If someone does not grab hold of it, does not put resources into it and does not dedicate themselves to it, we will move very slowly,“ Farhan said, adding that there should be clear accountability for implementation.

-His words are also confirmed by Ivan Duškov. „We have black on white in the Government Declaration, but it remains miles away from concrete implementation in practice.
+His words are also confirmed by Ivan Duškov. „We have it black on white in the Government Declaration, but it remains miles away from concrete implementation in practice.
 It’s a pity, because this approach is evidence-based and works well in practice,“ says Duškov.

 At the same time, it has to be taken into account that addiction policy is a subject to a shared responsibility amongst several Ministries a bodies that need to work together, not against each other, to achieve results.